 We generate revenue from the sale of MRI compatible medical devices and accessories, extended warranty agreements, services related to maintaining our products and the sale of disposable products used with our devices.
 The principal customers for our MRI compatible products include hospitals and acute care facilities, both in the United States and internationally.
-As of December 31, 2019, our direct U.S. sales force consisted of 29 field sales representatives, 4 regional sales directors and supplemented by 6 clinical support representatives.
+As of December 31, 2021, our direct U.S. sales force consisted of 21 field sales representatives, 3 regional sales directors and supplemented by 4 clinical application specialists.
 Internationally, we have distribution agreements with independent distributors selling our products.

-Historical selling cycles for our devices have varied widely and are typically three to six months in duration.
-We also enter into agreements with healthcare supply contracting companies in the U.S., which enable us to sell and distribute our MRidium MRI compatible IV infusion pump system to their member hospitals.
+Selling cycles for our devices have varied widely and have historically ranged between three and six months in duration with more recent trends lengthening beyond this historical range due to the COVID-19 pandemic.
+We also enter into agreements with integrated delivery health systems and healthcare supply contracting companies in the U.S. Our agreements with healthcare supply contracting companies enable us to sell and distribute our products and services to their member hospitals.
 Under these agreements, we are required to pay these group purchasing organizations ("GPOs") a fee of three percent of the sales of our products to their member hospitals.
-Our current GPO contracts effectively give us the ability to sell to more than 95 percent of all U.S. hospitals and acute care facilities.